Kubernetes Gateway API Custom Resources

 microgateway.airlock.com/ecdhCurves

 ECDHCurves defines the elliptic curves allowed for ECDH key exchange.
 The value must be a comma-separated list of curve names ordered by preference (e.g., “X25519,P-256,P-384”).
-If not set, the Envoy default list of curves is used.
+If not set, the list defaults to the curves “X25519MLKEM768”, “X25519” and “P-256” and supports a post-quantum key exchange when using TLS 1.3.

 microgateway.airlock.com/signatureAlgorithms